syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Layers.md

 # Layers

-Map is maintained through Layers and it can accommodate one or more layers.
+Map is maintained through `Layers` and it can accommodate one or more layers.

 ## Multilayers

 The Multilayer support allows you to load multiple shape files in a single container, enabling maps to display more information.

-### Loading Multiple Shape files in a Single Container

-This feature allows the map to load multiple types of shape files in a single container.

 ### Adding Multiple Layers in the Map

 The shape layers is the core layer of the map.
-The multiple layers can be added in the shape Layers as SubShapeFileLayers within the shape Layers.
+The multiple layers can be added in the shape Layers as `SubShapeFileLayers` within the shape Layers.

-#### SubLayer
+## SubLayer

 The subLayer is the collection of shape Layers.

-In this example, World Map shape is used as shape data by utilizing the “WorldMap.json” file in the following folder structure obtained from downloaded Maps_GeoJSON folder.
+In this example, World Map shape is used as shape data by utilizing the `“WorldMap.json”` file in the following folder structure obtained from downloaded Maps_GeoJSON folder.

 ..\ Maps_GeoJSON\

-#### MVC

 Here “MapController.cs” is populated with datas of World Map in “MapController.cs”.